NetworkMonk/php-aws-api/README.md

 composer install
 ```

+## Environment Variables

+Make sure you create a .env file in the root folder and store any AWS or access keys here, do not store these keys in any other file or in source files.

 ## Testing the api locally

 Execute the following commands to host the API locally using PHP's built in web server.